Generic name: sodium oxybate [ SO-dee-um-OX-i-bate ]

 How should I take sodium oxybate?

-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Sodium oxybate can slow or stop your breathing, even at regular doses or if you are also taking stimulant medicine.
-Never use sodium oxybate in larger amounts, or for longer than prescribed.
+Use the medicine exactly as directed.

 Sodium oxybate may be habit-forming.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-Misuse of this medicine can cause breathing problems, seizure, loss of consciousness, or death.
+Misuse can cause addiction, overdose, or death.
+Keep the medication in a place where others cannot get to it.
 Selling or giving away sodium oxybate is against the law.

-Take sodium oxybate on an empty stomach at least 2 hours after a meal.
+Take sodium oxybate at least 2 hours after a meal.
 It is important to take sodium oxybate at the same time each night.

-Sodium oxybate must be taken at bedtime and again two and a half to four hours later.
+Sodium oxybate must be taken at bedtime and again 2.5 to 4 hours later.
 This medicine works very fast and should be taken while you are sitting in bed ready for sleep.
 Prepare both doses while you are getting ready for bed.
 Place the second dose next to your bed so you can take it without getting up.
 You will most likely need to set an alarm to awaken for the second dose.

 Each dose of sodium oxybate must be mixed with two ounces (one quarter cup) of water in the child-resistant dosing cups provided with the medication.
 Both doses must be used within the same night.
 Throw away any sodium oxybate dose that has been mixed with water but not used within 24 hours of mixing.